huggingface/huggingface.js/inference-2.0.md

 - `textGenerationStream` to generate streaming content by returning an `AsyncIterable`.
 Yay for `for await`!
 Credits to @vvmnnnkv.
 [Demo](https://huggingface.co/spaces/huggingfacejs/streaming-text-generation)
 - `imageToText` to caption images among other things.
 Credits to @vvmnnnkv.
 [Demo](https://huggingface.co/spaces/huggingfacejs/image-to-text)
-- Validation of outputs.
-Use `request` or `streamingRequest` to skip this validation.
+- Validation of outputs: Use `request` or `streamingRequest` to skip this validation.
 Credits to @mishig25